 You may find yourself using the iron for a variety of different materials and if this is the case, you need an iron that you can adjust the heat setting.
 This ability is important when working with materials that are blended fibers or loosely woven materials.

 Your basic $10 iron allows for the basic heat settings acceptable for a variety of different fabric types.

 You may want more adjustments but many irons use the same basic fabric type settings.
 Do your research based on what you need.

 I never thought I needed or would ever want this feature but I will confess that I LOVE this feature.
 Auto shutoff can be frustrating when using the iron for ironing/pressing large pieces of materials, but if you know what the auto shutoff feature is set to, you can mentally adjust how you work to compensate for this.

 Why do I like it?
 Have you ever left the house and worried that you left the iron on?
 If so, you need this feature.
 No lie.
 No joke.
-Buy one with a auto shutoff if you have ever worried about whether or not you left the iron on.
+Buy one with an auto-shutoff if you have ever worried about whether or not you left the iron on.
 Why?
 The iron turns itself off!!!
 Need I say more?

-I personally thought that 3 minute was way too short.
-I would not buy another one with a 3 minute shutoff.
+I personally thought that 3 minutes was way too short.
+I would not buy another one with a 3-minute shutoff.
 So frustrating.
 However, the iron I have now has a much longer auto-off timer and it is much more pleasant to deal with.

 - How long does it take to shut off if you knock it over on its side?